op-amp/python-cheatsheets/py-Syntax.md

 	1. The function can then be called with no namespace.
 	2. Optional `as` following an imported function bounds the function a new name.
 	3. Multiple functions can be imported together with their names separated by `,`, and `*` represents all functions.

-## Command Line Arguments

-When running a Python script from the command line, additional arguments can be specified.

-[`sys.argv`](https://docs.python.org/3/library/sys.html#sys.argv) is the list of command line arguments passed to a Python script.
-Usually `sys.argv[0]` is the script name passed to the interpreter.

 ## Logging